Medically reviewed by Drugs.com. Last updated on Sep 20, 2023.

 The recommended dose of ELIQUIS for most patients is 5 mg taken orally twice daily.

-The recommended dose of ELIQUIS is 2.5 mg twice daily in patients with any 2 of the following characteristics:
+The recommended dose of ELIQUIS is 2.5 mg twice daily in patients with at least two of the following characteristics:

 ELIQUIS should be discontinued at least 48 hours prior to elective surgery or invasive procedures with a moderate or high risk of unacceptable or clinically significant bleeding [see Warnings and Precautions (5.2)].
 ELIQUIS should be discontinued at least 24 hours prior to elective surgery or invasive procedures with a low risk of bleeding or where the bleeding would be non-critical in location and easily controlled.
 Bridging anticoagulation during the 24 to 48 hours after stopping ELIQUIS and prior to the intervention is not generally required.
 ELIQUIS should be restarted after the surgical or other procedures as soon as adequate hemostasis has been established.

 Converting from or to ELIQUIS